Bethesda's Pete Hines wants another Wolfenstein but stresses MachineGames is focused on Indiana Jones

 The last we saw of Wolfenstein was 2019's Wolfenstein: Youngblood, a co-op sequel with a spinoff tone that was co-developed by MachineGames and Arkane Studios, and which launched to mixed reception.
 Youngblood was released alongside the on-rail VR shooter Wolfenstein: Cyberpilot, which was similarly received.
 For a full-fat MachineGames original, we have to go back to 2017 with Wolfenstein 2: The New Colossus, which many regard as the peak of the modern Wolfenstein reboots.

-In the same interview, Hines discussed and apologized for Starfield's Xbox console exclusivity, acknowledging that exclusives can be frustrating but he himself can't wave a magic wand and please everyone.
+In the same interview, Hines discussed and apologized for any frustration caused by Starfield's Xbox console exclusivity while acknowledging that he himself can't wave a magic wand and please everyone.
 "All I can really say is 'I apologize', because I'm certain that's frustrating to folks," he said.
 "But there's not a whole lot I can do about it."

 Here are the best Indiana Jones games to play while we wait on whatever MachineGames is cooking.